Infinitode/Infinitode/README.md

 #### Older changes:
 - Created `FuncProfiler`, an open-source Python library for analyzing and detecting bottlenecks in code.
 - Updated `DupliPy's` project description on PYPI.
-- Created `Dungen API`, for AI name generation.
+- Created `Dungen API` for AI name generation.
-- Created `PWLDS`, an open-source dataset of passwords, and their associated strength levels.
+- Created `PWLDS`, an open-source dataset of passwords and their associated strength levels.
 Also available on HuggingFace.
 - Created `Distributables`, a repo where you can find the redistributables for our free software.
 - Updated `BlurJS` to include new interactivity triggers.

 > [!NOTE]
-> **Latest changes** only cover a few of the changes we have made, for a more comprehensive update, view our social channels, blog, and website for updates.
+> **Latest changes** only cover a few of the changes we have made; for a more comprehensive update, view our social channels, blog, and website for updates.

 ## Our mission